OmerAhmedKhan/BigDataPlatformCS-E4640/assignment-1-802062/reports/Report.md

 ###Daas Report

 The read is tested on actual dataset record counts and with **n=100** threads of requests runing parallely.
 As you can see from below picture the time is increasing with each count but the increase is exponentially minimal.
 It can also observe that write takes a bit mroe time than read but the pattern follows same as read.
+The write is also done one record on each request call.
  ![DaasPerformace](DaasPerformace.png "DaasPerformace")